 Short term.
 'To attempt to predict the probable effects of mining and dredging in the estuary and environs'.

-Long term 'To understand the working of the Blackwood estuary ecosystem as the basis for making decisi at nd ther worth west Australia',
+Long term 'To understand the working of the Blackwood estuary ecosystem s of south west Australia'.

 Studies undertaken and coordinated by Hodgkin were primarily a general assessment of the estuary ecosystem